siboscol/blog-app/README.md

 # Simo's Simple Blog

 Simple Blog App built with NodeJs (Express) and VueJs (Quasar).
-This web app consists of a server (nodejs) and a client (Quasar) with actual storage and the data are mocked in json file (server/api/data/posts.json).
+This sample web app consists of a server (nodejs) and a client (Quasar) with NO actual storage and the data are mocked in json file (_server/api/data/posts.json_).
 The backend provides APIs for:
 - Get all posts
 - Get/create a post